When it comes to web traffic, the more, the merrier.

 35 Ways to Increase Website Traffic

 More traffic is always a good thing.
-Check out this list of traffic-boosting tips and find some new ideas for helping make your site the place to be.
+Check out this list to increase website traffic and find some new ideas for helping make your site the place to be.

 - Invest in SEO.
 The top three Google search results get 75.1% of all clicks.
 Put time, effort, and money into an SEO strategy so you can be one of them.